agency42/agency42-website/content/case-studies/the-cybernetic-organization.md

 Our newest coworker isn't human.
 Its name is Claude.

 When Claude gets stuck, our advisor, GPT-5, helps us explore new angles.
-When we need to scan the web, we tap Perplexity or DeepSeek.
+When we need to scan the web, we tap on DeepSeek.
 Together, our extended team represents a collection of new minds contributing to our organization.

 Organizations have always been adaptive networks, with people as nodes and communication as edges.
 But they've never quite adapted like this.
 For the first time, the nodes aren't all human.
 And the machines are talking back.
 The modern cybernetic system now includes minds that don't sleep, don't forget, and don't think like us.¹

 ## The reflex problem

-A cybernetic system is defined by it's feedback loops.
+A cybernetic system is defined by its feedback loops.

-Cybernetic organizations continuously monitor their environment and use meaningful signals to self-regulate and adapt over time.
-From the moment an individual joins, they engage in cycles of observation, action, analysis, and adaptation.
-This process persists at every level, from the individual through teams and up to the organization.
+Organizations are a cybernetic system that self-regulates through its members who observe and respond to stimuli in the environment.
+From their onboarding, individuals in the organization engage in cycles of observation, analysis, and reaction.
+Through this process, members learn and share knowledge, creating internal feedback loops that reflect their unique culture.

-AIs are increasingly becoming part of this feedback loop.
-In today's environment models can amplify our capabilites, but they can also amplify our biases.
+In today's environment, AIs are increasingly becoming part of this feedback loop.
+While using AIs as tools can amplify our capabilities, they can also amplify our biases.

-When ChatGPT tells you your strategy is brilliant, that's not signal, its noise.² You got some feedback, but you can't quite tell if its good or not.
-When interacting with AIs, this distortion can appear as understanding.
+When ChatGPT tells you your strategy is brilliant, that's not a signal; it's a noisy channel.² You get some feedback, but you can't tell if it's good or not.
+If we're not aware of it, this distortion can appear as validation.

 No one wants to import poor reflexes into their organization.
-When we hire, we look for skills and culture fit.
-Humans want to work with minds they can grow alongside, who share belief systems, values, aims, traditions, and risk postures.
-But if every organization has its own culture, who are models aligning to?
+When we hire, we look for the right skills and culture fit.
+We seek to integrate people who can grow alongside us.
+Why should we not hold AIs to the same standard?

-The organizational reflexes needed in the future won't only be about how much work AI systems will enable us to do, but how well we can align models towards our goals, while avoiding their negative influences as noisy channels.
+For the first time, we're thinking about how we can align digital twins to our organizational reflexes while avoiding the negative influences that create cultural drift.

-## How organizations actually learn
+## How organizations learn

-Gregory Bateson's [Logical Levels](https://www.nlpu.com/Articles/LevelsSummary.htm) model is one way to think about learning in organizations.
+Organizational learning is the by-product of information flowing efficiently through feedback networks.

+There are two useful types of learning to consider.
 Level I is stimulus response - you touch something hot, you learn not to touch it again.
 Level II is learning to learn - you figure out what patterns predict heat.³

-Similarly, work can be broken down into two levels.
-Level I is repetitive work and level II is strategic and analytical.
-The work at Level II is where organizations actually evolve.
-It's the meta layer on top of strategy, the pattern recognition across contexts, the "why are we doing this" questions.
+Organizations that get stuck optimizing existing processes but forget to question underlying assumptions are failing to reach Level II.

+We should think of Level II as a collective process where information networks persist knowledge.
+It's difficult for organizations to achieve Level II learning without intentional strategic deliberation.
+However, it is common for them to engage in this kind of work, as it is typically what enables the kind of continuous innovation needed to adapt to a changing market environment over time.

 ![Cybernetic feedback loops](/images/content/cybernet-body-3.png)

-Going into the future of work, what if it's not at Level I but at Level II where AI makes the most impact?
+When we interact with AI systems that don’t share our organizational contexts and cultural artifacts, we lose important elements of what makes organizational learning possible.

+It is now important to consider how to make the AI systems we interface with part of the organizational learning process.

 ## Variety and survival